Kalispera Greece Mykonos.

 ISLANDS A-Z CRETE CYCLADES DODECANESE EASTERN AEGEAN

-IONIAN SARONIC SPORADES SEARCH ABOUT US
+IONIAN SARONIC SPORADES MAINLAND ABOUT US

-Getting around in Mykonos
+Getting around on Mykonos

 Mykonos is rather small and you can see the whole island in one day if you wish.
 The traffic is, to say the least, intensive and some roads are in poor condition.
 In fact, I have never experienced such an intensive traffic as the one in Mykonos.
 Not even in Crete, and Crete is famous for poor roads and crazy drivers.
 It is most intensive around Mykonos Town, to the new port and to the airport.
 The roads are so narrow in some places so there is almost no room for meeting.